kosmonowt/food-koop/README.md

 * Validation Response in MembersController::create
 * Init Ledger on Member Create
 * Ledger Add Today into date field

+### 2015-03-10 rev. 2
+* User import with password in migration
+* Replaced Password-Hashing to event
+* Added event listener for setState (Order)
+* Email for New Users (on Migration and on Create through app)
+* Added latest Ledger Action to Dashboard
+* Added Balance and Given Credit Information to Dashboard

+### 2015-03-10
+* Edit Product Attributes after Create

+### 2015-03-08
+* Make Product Overview Page
+* Block ordering blocked products with 403
+* Product Filtering in Product View
+* Direct Ordering in Product View

 ## Todo